 And more concretely?

-We have for example a programme on agroecology with more than 300 indigenous women – to teach them how to have food security and to struggle for life and territory.
+We have for example a program on agroecology with more than 300 indigenous women – to teach them how to have food security and to struggle for life and territory.
 We also teach them how to reduce domestic violence because this violence increases with extreme poverty.
 In every village in which we work, we try to create a council of human rights.
 Another element is our continuous education about leadership and a culture of peace – we need to build new leadership because the government is too corrupt.
 And one of the most important things that we have done is building partnership and coalition locally, nationally, and internationally.
 For us, this is a key strategy to survive.

 Can you explain the role of women in this struggle?